-In July 2019, the Company entered into a subscription and technology transfer agreement pursuant to which the Company will pay Penn an upfront subscription fee and a nominal non-refundable royalty on the net sales of products, a portion of which will be credited toward milestone payments and royalties, respectively, under the Amended License Agreement.
+In July 2019, the Company entered into a subscription and technology transfer agreement pursuant to which the Company owed Penn an upfront subscription fee, which was paid in the third quarter of 2019, and a nominal non-refundable royalty on the net sales of products, a portion of which will be credited toward milestone payments and royalties, respectively, under the Amended License Agreement.
 Technology transfer activities will be at the Company's cost and subject to agreement as to the technology to be transferred.
-Under this agreement, the Company recognized \$250 to research and development expense for the three and nine month periods ended September 30, 2019.
+No expense was recognized under this agreement during the three months ended March 31, 2020 and March 31, 2019, respectively.